New Financial Accounting for Service Management in S/4HANA Cloud

 In chapter 2 we show how we benefit now in the service scenario from the financials innovations based on Universal Journal.
 Then we explain in chapter 3 the accounting architecture for service objects.

-Then we come in chapter 4 to the service order business objects and transactions and their reflection in Financials.
+In chapter 4 we come to the service order business objects and transactions and their reflection in Financials.
 We will explain the service objects and the options for service order item bundling.
 With chapter 5 we cover the service contract with short intro in revenue recognition and the hierarchic contract reporting including assigned service orders.

-We will close in chapter 6 with some special postings on service order.
+We will close in chapter 6 with some special postings on service order -like intercompany cost allocation.

 1. First insight in new Financials for service